KeepSafe/MultiStateAnimation/README.md

 ### Java API

-From your Android code, create an instance of `DrawableAnimationSeries`.
+From your Android code, create an instance of `MultiStateAnimation`.
 You will typically use the constructor function `fromJSONResource` .  you can use `queueTransition` and `transitionNow` from the GUI thread to start playing the animations.